The Most Dangerous Roads in Colorado Aren’t Where You Think

 Why Are Roads in Colorado More Dangerous Than Ever?

 Now for my soapbox.
-(Hey, I’m a personal injury attorney; when I write a blog, I must include something about safety.)
+(Hey, I’m a lawyer; when I write a blog, I must include something about safety.)

 I’m saddened and annoyed to report that Colorado’s roads are more dangerous than ever, because drivers are making stupid mistakes and choices.
 Isn’t it crazy that I can title a blog “Most Dangerous Roads in Colorado” and then report that our own neighborhoods are more dangerous than roads like the Million Dollar Highway or Mosquito Pass?
 It doesn’t make sense.